Khutzeymateen: Valley of the Grizzly Bears

 • Prior to departure, passengers must have in place, comprehensive insurance coverage including medical and emergency evacuation, trip cancellation and interruption, and baggage insurance - this is at your expense; we will require proof of insurance.
 Any losses experienced because of incorrect travel planning or not securing adequate insurance will also be the full responsibility of the passenger.

 • This is a soft adventure trip aboard a motor-sailor yacht, requiring guests to live in close quarters and follow crew safety directions.
 Activities include zodiac-based wildlife viewing in the Khutzeymateen Sanctuary and short shore excursions over varied terrain, where proper footwear is essential.
 While travel is mostly in calm waters, occasional rolling seas may occur, and guests must be comfortable getting in and out of zodiacs, with assistance provided as needed.
-If you have any concerns about your full participation in the trip, please discuss your situation
+If you have any concerns about your full participation in the trip, please discuss your situation with us.

 Ready to explore the Khutzeymateen?